Standard format for site data pages

 For pages which were posted before late February 2006, the map links described under Location (above) either appear here or are absent.
 (Unfortunately, some of the map links and icons are broken because the mapping service for which they were constructed is defunct, and the links have not yet been replaced.)

-If the site identification line at the top of the page included a site flag, then the map may also show icons for other sites in the same city.
-(Sometimes it will be necessary to zoom a map out to see the the additional icons.)
+If the site identification line at the top of the page included a site flag, then the map may also show icons for nearby sites in the same city.
+This is almost always true if a single institution (e.g., a university) has multiple instruments.
+(Depending on the size of your computing device, it may be necessary to zoom a map out to see the the additional icons.)
 If so, then there will also be direct links from this site data page to those, so that you can find them more easily.

 Even if none of the above are known, the section heading will be present, and there will be at least one link back to an index page from which the present page could have been found.
-(Usually there are several such back-links, intended to make it easy to compare this instrument with others.)
+(Usually there are several such back-links, intended to make it easy to compare this instrument with others of similar character.)

 If you know the Uniform Resource Locator (URL) of any other page on the World Wide Web which provides non-trivial information about this particular instrument, please provide that!
 It will save other visitors to this site data page from having to search the Web for it.